codefresh-io/cap-docs.codefresh.io/_docs/installation/hybrid-gitops.md

   where:
   * `<workspace_id>` is your workspace ID.
 For example, `nr-codefresh`.
   * `<repo_name>` is the name of the repository.
 For example, `codefresh`.
   * `[/subdirectory]` (optional) is the path to a subdirectory within the repo.
-When omitted, the runtime is installed in the root of the repository.
+When omitted, the Runtime is installed in the root of the repository.
 For example, `/runtimes/defs`.
   * `[?ref=branch]` (optional) is the `ref` queryParam to select a specific branch.
-When omitted, the runtime is installed in the default branch.
+When omitted, the Runtime is installed in the default branch.
 For example, `codefresh-prod`.

   Example:
   `https://bitbucket.org/nr-codefresh/codefresh.git/runtimes/defs?ref=codefresh-prod`